parmarsuraj99/numerai-guides/KCL/README.md

-Files for may talk on intro to Python and ML
+# Files for my talk on intro to Python and ML